mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 With these said, the default header is ``#!jinja|yaml``.

 The shebang required to select the Python renderer is ``!#py``.
-The only constraint is that you need a function name ``run`` that returns the data you need.
+The only constraint is that you need a function named ``run`` that returns the data you need.
 For instance, the equivalent SLS for the examples above would be the
 following: